Gülçin Ergül: 2011–2015: Solo career and Bravo!, Bir Tanecik Aşkım

 Two years later in 2011, Ergül released her first solo EP album titled Bravo!.
 She recorded her first music video for the song "Ara Ara" which was number one in Billboard Türkiye.
 She then worked with the dancer and choreographer "David Hernandes" for "Ara Ara", who also has worked with the likes of Kylie Minogue and Mariah Carey.
 She then started to perform jingles for Star TV, Medipol University, Show TV, Tamek, Radio Fenomen and Radio Bilyoner.

-She became the cover girl of Marie Claire, Trendy, WoMen, Salsa, Hey Girl, and Zoom magazine.
+She became the cover girl of Marie Claire, Trendy, WoMen, Salsa, Hey Girl, and Zoom magazines.

 In 2015, she released her second solo EP album titled Bir Tanecik Aşkım.
 The music video for "Bir Tanecik Aşkım" garnered 41 million views on YouTube.
 She recorded an English version of the song called "My One and Only Love".

 2016–2020: Arabesk, Avon, All Together Now, and Ağlat Beni

 In 2016, she released another single called "Harabeyim", which the lyrics and music belong to her.
 In the same year Ergül also covered in a duet called "Ağlat Beni" with the Turkish singer Harun Kolçak.
 The song quickly became a hit in Turkey where the audio version reached 48 million streams and the music video reached 36 million views on YouTube.
 She toured Turkey with Harun Kolçak.

-Ergül became the face of the Avon in 2018 and released a song for the brand.
+Ergül became the face of Avon in 2018 and released a song for the brand.
 In August 2018, she released her conceptual project album, Arabesk.
 In the album, she reinterpreted old Arabesque songs using modern vocals.
 She has filmed music videos for the songs "İtirazım Var" and "İkimize Birden", which were featured in the album.

 In 2019, she made a soundtrack for the movie Kim Daha Mutlu, which also has the same name.
 In the same year she released another single called "Hoş Geldin" which was also featured in the movie.
 Ergül became one of the main judges for Benimle Söyle, the Turkish version of All Together Now, for two seasons.

 In 2020, she created a soul-trap single called "Ferman", whose lyrics and music belong to her.
 Due to the COVID-19 pandemic, the production process was completed indoors, in her own home.
 She also filmed the music video for the song at home.